RicardoNiepel/AzureCosmosDB-RequestUnitsTester/README.md

 Sample console application for getting real data about how many request units are consumed.

+More details and documentation can be found at [How to correctly calculate the Request Units in Azure Cosmos DB](https://azure-development.com/2018/12/11/calculating-request-units-in-azure-cosmos-db/);

 ## Getting started

 1. define documents to test